smcgee8894/smcgee8894/README.md

 # Welcome
-My Github repositories contain samples of work from some of the projects I've worked on recently.
+These repositories contain samples of work from some of the projects I've worked on recently.
 Feel free to browse through them and reach out to me if you have any questions.

 ## About Me
 My name is Sean McGee, and I expect to graduate from Northern Arizona University in December, 2021 with my Bachelor of Science in mechanical mngineering and minor in electrical engineering.
 I am particularly interested in mechatronics and control engineering.